1 / 10

 The Smart EQ Fortwo is one of the cheapest electric cars you can buy, and if you stick to the city it is fun and very useful.
 But heading out of the city exposes its flaws, while the range is poor - most of its rivals are too far ahead on this front.

 If you're looking for the standard petrol version, you need our Smart Fortwo review.

 Is the Smart EQ Fortwo right for you?

-Even more so than the standard Fortwo, the EQ is a car that only really makes sense in the city.
-If you have to travel into a busy area that has an emissions-based congestion charge, and you have ready access to parking and charging, the Fortwo EQ can be handy, useable and save you money in the long run.
+Even more so than the standard Fortwo, the Smart EQ Fortwo is a car that only really makes sense in the city.
+If you have to travel into a busy area that has an emissions-based congestion charge, and you have ready access to parking and charging, the Smart EQ Fortwo can be handy, useable and save you money in the long run.

 What’s the best Smart EQ Fortwo model to choose?

 All versions of the EQ Fortwo have the same battery capacity and electric motor, so there are no choices to be made there.
 It’s also strictly an automatic only car.

 The Smart EQ Fortwo model range kicks off with the Passion Advanced, which actually enjoys a strong specification.
 You get alloy wheels, rear parking sensors, climate control and a 7-inch touchscreen system with DAB, Bluetooth and Mirror Link, which might well be enough for most people.